 7. We were not formed because Henry VIII wanted a divorce.

-While the official Church of England came to fruition in the sixteenth century, Christianity existed in the British Isles since the second century and likely earlier.
+This story is often mentioned and is true in some ways.
+The Church of England’s structures for worship and prayers very much resemble the Roman Catholic liturgy.
+While the official Church of England came to fruition in the sixteenth century, however, Christianity existed in the British Isles since the second century and likely earlier.
 For more than 500 years, residents of the British Isles practiced a particular expression of Christian worship, broadly called Celtic Christianity (which isn’t an exact term).